Business Intelligence Systems Infrastructure (Co-op and Non Co-op Version)

 Program Eligibility

-• Ontario College Diploma, Ontario College Advanced Diploma, Degree or equivalent in a related technical field such as a technical areas of business, information systems, computer science or engineering including, but not limited to courses showing technical skills in programming, database, math, statistics or operations research.
+• Ontario College Diploma, Ontario College Advanced Diploma, Degree or equivalent in the related technical field such as a technical areas of business, information systems, computer science or engineering including, but not limited to courses showing technical skills in programming, database, math, statistics or operations research.

 • Examples include, but are not limited to: Computer/Computing Science, Computing Engineering Science, Computer Programming, Applied Information Technology, Systems and Computer Engineering, Computer Engineering, Computer Applications, Aerospace Engineering, Artificial Intelligence or Machine Learning, Science or Applied Science in a relevant concentration (Mathematics, Physics, Business with multiple relevant technical courses).